sarasrking/jupyter-notebooks-intro/_episodes/01_Introduction.md

 Add your definitions to some of the terms we'll be using in today's workshop Etherpad, and remember to keep adding them as we go.
 This will be a useful resource for us all later!

-Computational notebook
+ - Computational notebook
-Literate programming
+ - Literate programming
-Code
+ - Code
-Rich text
+ - Rich text
-Open-source
+ - Open-source
-Computational output
+ - Computational output
-Documentation
+ - Documentation
-Code
-Cell
+ - Cell
-Kernel
+ - Kernel
-Markdown
+ - Markdown
-Command line
+ - Command line
-Vector
+ - Vector
-Array
+ - Array